tailor made tour

 Temple of Heaven has the layout of the rectangular-ambulatory-plane, consisting of two altar wall which is divided into the inner altar and the outer altar.
 The outside altar wall has the total length of 6416 m and the inner wall has the total length of 3292 m.
 The southernmost wall is square which symbolizes the earth, the most northern wall is semi-circular which is a symbol of the heaven.
 High in the north and low in the south means high in the heaven and low in the earth, also means orbicular sky and rectangular earth.

-Main Sites to See in Temple of Heaven
+Main Sites to See and Things to Do in Temple of Heaven

 【Circular Mound Altar】